iluwatar/java-design-patterns/curiously-recurring-template-pattern/README.md

 * Recursive Generic
 * Static Polymorphism

-## Intent of Curiously Recurring Template Pattern Design Pattern
+## Intent of Curiously Recurring Template Pattern

 The Curiously Recurring Template Pattern (CRTP) is a powerful design pattern in Java used to achieve static polymorphism.
 By having a class template derive from a template instantiation of its own class, CRTP enables method overriding and compile-time polymorphic behavior, enhancing efficiency and performance in your Java applications.

-## Detailed Explanation of Curiously Recurring Template Pattern Pattern with Real-World Examples
+## Detailed Explanation of Curiously Recurring Template Pattern with Real-World Examples

 Real-world example